 If you ever tire of the colors coming from your screen, you can also read a book or play a game you’ve brought, gaze out the window, chat with fellow passengers, or… (particularly important on overnight flights) sleeeeeep!

 A4: The #1 item you should buy before your trip is an inflatable neck pillow that wraps in a “U” around your neck to support your head while you nap in a seated position.
+(Note that some of the links below are affiliates, meaning I earn a small commission upon purchase at no extra cost to you.)

-Though the airline will give you a free clean pillow and blanket, an inflatable neck pillow (which you can buy at this affiliate link) costs just a few dollars, and makes you worlds more comfortable.
+Though the airline will give you a free clean pillow and blanket, an inflatable neck pillow (which you can buy at this link) costs just a few dollars, and makes you worlds more comfortable.

 If you are taking an overnight flight and planning on sightseeing starting the day you arrive, every minute of sleep you can get on the plane is important.